Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Design Paradigms

-\nistart{C4.
-Reusing, chaining, and innovating atomic design paradigms for adapting interaction design to new scenarios} Our summarized paradigms and the considerations C1-C3 above provide a concise mapping from task requirements to interface affordances.
-Designers can start from intent clarity and artifact availability to select appropriate paradigms for interface implementation.
-For example, they can use the pre-invocation, artifact-grounded paradigm (P4) for tasks that start from existing artifacts and demand precision.
-They can apply post-invocation, prompt-driven paradigms (P5-P8) for ideation and exploration.
+\review{Q6}\nistart{C4.
+Reusing, chaining, and innovating atomic paradigms for adapting interaction design to new scenarios} Our summarized paradigms and considerations C1-C3 above provide a concise mapping from task requirements to interface affordances. \review{Q10}Designers can start from intent clarity and artifact availability to select appropriate paradigms for interface implementation.
+For example, they can use the pre-invocation, artifact-grounded paradigm \review{Q6}\revise{(\autoref{tab:cheatsheet}-P5)} for tasks that start from existing artifacts and demand precision.
+They can apply post-invocation, prompt-driven paradigms \review{Q6}\revise{(\autoref{tab:cheatsheet} P5-P8)} for exploration goals.
 The should also consider the intent type as C3 mentions.
-Crucially, the twelve paradigms are not mutually exclusive: they can be flexibly combined and chained within a single application, enabling systems to shift fluidly between scaffolding, refinement, and repurposing workflows~\cite{Gmeiner2025, Wang2024g}.
+Crucially, the twelve paradigms can be flexibly combined and chained within a single application, enabling systems to shift fluidly between scaffolding, refinement, and repurposing workflows~\cite{Gmeiner2025, Wang2024g}.
 Effective interfaces thus treat paradigms as composable building blocks rather than rigid templates, supporting diverse user needs.
 For example, IntentTagger~\cite{Gmeiner2025} introduces small, atomic intent tags enabling micro-prompting and region-level edits, illustrating chaining and covering multiple paradigms (\eg P2, P4, P5, P7, P9).
 Reusing and chaining paradigms are not the end.
 Comparing the summarized paradigms and the entire IAI model, we can notice there are plenty of potential atomic paradigms that have not been explored.
-In future, interaction designers may start from existing paradigms to designing new ones for innovation.
+In the future, interaction designers may start from existing paradigms to design new ones for innovation, indicating the model's generative power.